LondonAppDeveloper/aws-django-eks-tutorial/README.md

-# Deploy Django to Kubernetes on AWS (EKS) Starter Code
+# Deploy Django to Kubernetes on AWS (EKS) Finished Code

 Starting code for [How to Deploy Django to Kubernetes: Part 2](https://youtube.com/live/X_00g6HQwvI) YouTube live stream.